rrcobb/backgammon/devlog.md

   - highlight blots
   - highlight primes

-- show old game (as an option when we expand)
+- show previous game state (as an option when we expand)
 - undo / reset to a position
 - reorder game panels so it fits on different screen sizes
   - history below